caeg-industries/crates.io-terraform/README.md

 Account -> Security Credentials -> Access keys

-Then run the following to configure the `aws-cli` to use the credentials provided:
+Then run the following to configure the `aws` cli to use the credentials provided:

 ```shell
 aws configure